Financial Advice

 • Stay busy - you have less time to spend money.

-• Go on a diet and lose weight Not only do you save money on food, look and feel better, but your long term healthcare costs should also fall dramatically.
+• Lose Weight.
+Not only do you save money on food, look and feel better, but your long term healthcare costs should also fall dramatically.

-• Learn how to manage your finances by reading financial publications.
+• Learn how to manage your finances by reading and watching financial media.

-• Don't try to compare yourself to your friends and neighbors.
+• Don't try to compete or compare yourself to your friends and neighbors.

-• Sell your car and take the bus to work (may not apply to everyone).
+• Sell your car and take the bus to work.

 • Contribute the maximum each year to your 401K or to an IRA.